schlessinger-lab/pyvol/docs/source/pocket_specification.rst

 Coordinate Specification
 ^^^^^^^^^^^^^^^^^^^^^^^^

 The final method for specifying a pocket of interest is through providing a coordinate that is within the pocket using the `coordinates` argument.
 PyVOL identifies the closest atom in the protein selection to the supplied coordinate and uses it to define the surface of the calculated pocket.
-The coordinate value is accepted as a string of three floats with commas in between values (e.g., "23.1, 47.2, -12.7").
+The coordinate value is accepted as a string of three floats with spaces in between values (e.g., "23.1 47.2 -12.7").

 .. code-block:: python